 Summer is quickly turning to fall, but I’m just not ready for the change of seasons.
 I'm still focused on this summer’s project, a mid-century inspired doll quilt that features a vintage embroidered strawberry.
 Perhaps you remember it from here.

-Motifs like this are typical of the 1940s-50s when they adorned household linens such as tea towels, tablecloths and napkins.
-I added calicos, polka dots, and gingham checks for vintage charm, then bordered everything with a whimsical retro-style daisy print from American Jane.
+Motifs like this are typical of the 1940s-50s when they adorned household linens such as tea towels, tablecloths, and napkins.
+I added calicos, polka dots, and gingham checks for vintage charm and bordered the quilt with a whimsical retro-style daisy print from American Jane.

-The top itself was finished years ago but got set aside when I couldn’t do handwork anymore.
-What a shame, I thought, to leave something this sweet half-done.
-Apparently, my friend, Ruth, agreed because when I finally showed it to her, she offered to quilt and bind it.
+The top itself was finished years ago but got set aside when I gave up doing handwork.
+What a shame, I thought, to leave something like this half-done.
+Apparently, my friend Ruth agreed because when I finally showed it to her (nine years later) she offered to quilt and bind it for me.

-It turns out a quilt was the perfect way to preserve that embroidered berry.
-Thank you to Vicki Haninger for her inspiration and to Ruth, of course, for seeing this project to fruition.
+As it turned out, making this quilt was a perfect way to preserve that vintage strawberry.
+Thank you to Vicki Haninger for her inspiration and to Ruth, of course, for seeing the project to fruition.
 I couldn't be happier with the result!

 Strawberry Preserves